-MIT meets the full financial need of every undergraduate for all four years of his or her undergraduate career.
-Student Financial Services (SFS) awards financial aid based on the financial need of the individual student, as determined by analysis of information provided by the family on the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE applications.
+MIT meets the full financial need of every undergraduate for all four years of their undergraduate career.
+Student Financial Services (SFS) awards financial aid based on the financial need of each individual student, as determined by analysis of information provided by the family on the Free Application for Federal Student Aid (FAFSA) and the CSS Profile applications.
 Copies of parental federal tax return(s) are required in support of aid applications.

-SFS reviews applications and makes need-based awards to students from Institute sources.
-MIT is fortunate in having received gifts from many benefactors, alumni, and friends to help support the educational needs of MIT students.
+SFS reviews applications and makes need-based awards to both MIT undergraduate and graduate students.
+MIT is fortunate in having received gifts from many benefactors, alumni, and friends that help support the educational needs of our students.

-Students choose term-time work and/or loan eligibility to meet their self-help requirement, which is an amount that students are expected to contribute themselves.
-Student loan funds allow the student to pay part of the costs of his or her education on long-term credit under favorable financial terms.
+Students choose term-time work and/or loan eligibility to meet their student contribution, which is the amount that students are expected to contribute themselves.
+Student loans allow the student to pay part of the costs of their education on long-term credit under favorable financial terms.

 Specific jobs are not assigned; students are expected to arrange work most suitable to their own talents and schedules.
-The SFS website maintains listings of positions for students seeking part-time jobs during the term or full-time summer jobs.
+The SFS website has a student job board with current job openings for students seeking part-time jobs during the term or full-time summer jobs.
 On-campus work is usually available in residence halls, offices, libraries, and laboratories.
 Listings for off-campus positions are also available.

 SFS participates in the Federal Community Service Program (part of the Federal Work-Study Program).
 Eligible students work in jobs that have a direct impact on the Cambridge and Boston communities or their hometowns over the summer.
 Wages are subsidized up to the student's work-study eligibility.